 Duration.
 Sadness usually lifts within hours to days.
 Depressed mood in a depressive episode lasts most of the day, more days than not, for at least two weeks.

 Intensity and function.
 Sadness is uncomfortable but allows the rest of life to function.
-Depression usually does not.
+Depression usually doesn't.
 Work, school, parenting, and basic self-care become harder.
 People in a depressive episode often describe small daily tasks as taking enormous effort.

 Response to context.
 Sadness responds, at least partly, to good moments, supportive people, time outside, sleep, and rest.
-Depression often does not.
+Depression often doesn't.
 A pleasant event can be experienced flatly.
 A favorite meal can taste wrong.
 A weekend off can leave the person feeling exactly the same as Monday.

 Self-view.
-Sadness usually does not change a person\u2019s basic sense of self-worth.
+Sadness usually doesn't change a person\u2019s basic sense of self-worth.
 Depression often does.
 The voice in the head becomes harsher.
 Old failures cycle in the early morning.
 Future possibilities feel closed off.
-Many people describe believing things about themselves during a depressive episode that they later look back on as untrue.
+Most patients describe believing things about themselves during a depressive episode that they later look back on as untrue.

 A short self-check